 I put my standard machine foot right next to the zipper teeth and it usually gives me the right distance.

 Zip the zipper up nearly full.
-Fold the body in half bringing the other side to the zipper, level it all up at the zipper and at the sides and pin.
+Fold the body in half bringing the other side up to the zipper, level it all up with the zipper edge and at the sides and pin.

-Sew, trim and sew again — in exactly the same manner as the first zipper half.
+Sew, trim, refold and sew again — in exactly the same manner as the first zipper half.

 Finishing the sides

-Flatten the pouch in a position like this.
+Turn to the right side and flatten the pouch like this.
 Make sure the zipper and the jeans pocket fits in the front!
+If they do, you can proceed.

-Watch out how you are flatening the pouch now!
+Watch out how you are flattening the pouch now!

-It is good to have a couple of centimeters left at the very top too.
-This just helps to keep the shape a bit better.
+It is good to have a couple of millimetres left at the very top too.
+This just helps to keep the flat shape a bit better.

-Now stitch the sides in straight lines leaving some seam allowanse (1cm for instance).
+Now stitch the sides in straight lines leaving some seam allowance (1cm for instance).
 Then zigzag stitch (or overlock) both edges and trim off the loose threads to make it tidy.

-Turn back to the right side and push out the sides.
+Turn it back to the right side and push out the corners and sides.
 Flatten and iron with steam but through a thin cloth.